 As for CBS, there are two options:

-- CBS All Access – To the chagrin of streamers everywhere, CBS was the first major broadcast network to build a standalone streaming service for their network.
+- Paramount+ – To the chagrin of streamers everywhere, CBS was the first major broadcast network to build a standalone streaming service for their network.
 This service offers CBS for $6 bucks a month, which isn’t that expensive, but still having all these services can be a little complicated.

 - Fubo TV – Fubo somehow got CBS to agree to allow Fubo subscribers access to local CBS broadcasts, meaning most local games will be available through Fubo (with some very strange blackouts that we can’t get anyone to explain to us).